David Lloyd Owen: Second World War

-Post-War
+Post-war

-After the war, he had various appointments in Britain, including a period on the staff at Sandhurst.
+After the war, Lloyd Owen had various appointments in Britain, including a period on the staff at Sandhurst.
 In 1952, he was appointed Military Assistant to the High Commissioner in Malaya.
 He then commanded the 1st Battalion of the Queen's Royal Regiment from 1957 to 1959.
-In the early 1960s he led 24 Infantry Brigade Group in Kenya and was then, from 1966 to 1968, General Officer Commanding (GOC), Cyprus District.
+In the early 1960s he led the 24th Infantry Brigade Group in Kenya and was then, from 1966 to 1968, General Officer Commanding (GOC), Cyprus District.
 From 1968 to 1969 he was GOC, Near East Land Forces and, from 1969 to 1972, president of the Regular Commissions Board.
 He was appointed an Officer of the Order of the British Empire in 1954 and Companion of the Order of the Bath in 1971.

-He wrote two books about his experiences – The Desert My Dwelling Place published by Cassell in 1957 and again by Panther Books the following year, and more recently Long Range Desert Group 1940–1945: Providence Their Guide, republished by Leo Cooper/Pen and Sword Books in 2001.
+Lloyd Owen wrote two books about his experiences – The Desert My Dwelling Place published by Cassell in 1957 and again by Panther Books the following year, and later Long Range Desert Group 1940–1945: Providence Their Guide, republished by Leo Cooper/Pen and Sword Books in 2001.

 Personal life

-He married his wife Ursula Barclay (known as Ursie) and had three sons; Michael, Piers and Christopher.
+Lloyd Owen married Ursula Barclay (known as Ursie) and had three sons; Michael, Piers and Christopher.